Author Info

 • If your external integration server only has one URL where PeopleSoft is posting to, I would recommend putting all your URL and connection information on the node that represents the external system.

-• I like putting things at the node level because most PeopleSoft administrators retain these table in dev/test when refreshing from production.
+• I like putting things at the node level because most PeopleSoft administrators retain these tables in dev/test when refreshing from production.
 This means that after a database refresh your DEV system will NOT try to connect to external production systems.

 • PSMSGNODEDEFN